cocos/cocos-docs/en/concepts/scene/fog.md

 Global fog is used to simulate fog effects in outdoor environments in games.
 In addition to fog effects in the game, it can also be used to hide the model outside the camera's far clipping plane to improve the rendering performance.

-The global fog currently includes four types: Linear Fog, Exponential Fog, Exponential Squared Fog, and Layer Fog, please refer to the **Global Fog Types** section below for more details.
+The global fog currently includes four types: Linear Fog, Exponential Fog, Exponential Squared Fog, and Layer Fog, please refer to the **Global Fog Types** section below for additional details.

 ## Enable Global Fog